masc-ucsc/livehd/docs/projects.md

 * Get timing from openSTA and get openTimer to work

-## ECO pass with LGraph
+## ECO pass with Lgraph

-Leverage the incremental and push it further to make LGraph the ECO flow for open source
+Leverage the incremental and push it further to make Lgraph the ECO flow for open source

 Dependence: bring back incremental synthesis, coloring, and SAT solver